Who We Are

 During The Future Awards in February 2010, Ngozi Okonjo-Iweala challenged the young people in the audience to take charge of their destinies.
 She underlined the population advantage in a way many people had never heard before and emphasized that change can only happen when young people say ‘enough’!
 She didn’t define what form that action should take, but young people across the country were listening.

-By 2015, we shall evolve processes that enhance citizen engagement and good governance.
+We shall consistently evolve processes that enhance citizen engagement and good governance.

 We believe in the potential of young people to shape Nigeria’s destiny.